Full Circle Funerals and B Corp

 Social and professional connection – Each of our funeral directors spends time understanding how best to support their local community.
 This often involves connecting people with organisations or people with shared goals, volunteering and delivering workshops and events to benefit people locally.

 Education and learning – We work hard to share gentle and helpful information about funeral choices and wellbeing after bereavement in our monthly webinars and on our social media channels.
-We regularly offer work experience, currently have two Kick Start team members and as part of our 5th anniversary celebrations, we donated £5,000 to Yorkshire Dales Millennium Trust to support their Environmental Apprentices program.
+We offer work experience, currently have two Kick Start team members and as part of our 5th anniversary celebrations, we donated £5,000 to Yorkshire Dales Millennium Trust to support their Environmental Apprentices program.

 Community events – Rather than trying to “reinvent the wheel” we would rather support local events and contribute where a need has already been identified.
-Many of the team are proud members of local rotary clubs and support local and regional initiatives such as Kinder Leeds , vocational workshops by Bramley Community Centre.
+Many of the team are proud members of local rotary clubs and support local and regional initiatives such as Kinder Leeds, vocational workshops by Bramley Community Centre.

-Team wellbeing – Being a funeral director is very rewarding but like all vocations, it can be challenging (physically and emotionally) at times.
+Team wellbeing – Being a funeral director is rewarding but like all vocations, it can be challenging (physically and emotionally) at times.
 In addition to a structured process of reflection and supervision, we meet regularly as a team and share our challenges and good practice.
 We arrange well-being focussed workshops and continually review our processes to make them as gentle on our team as possible.
 We were delighted to be recognised in the 2021 Modern Work Awards.

 Environmental impact – Using goal-focussed supervisions, team meetings and quarterly environmental performance review we are continually working to minimise the impact that we have on our physical environment.
 We calculate our GHGe, have targets to reduce our impact and offset our emissions with our partner, Make it Wild.

 Green funerals – By sharing information about greener funeral choices in a gentle and positive way, we believe that this will help people to make funeral choices which are better for the environment.
 We encourage people to understand the environmental impact of different options, without making anyone feel uncomfortable – for example by sharing blogs and enabling people to offset the GHGe associated with their chosen funeral.
+Our recent work with Planet Mark has contributed to making information about green funeral choices publicly available and we hope it will ultimately help to decarbonize funeral care.

 Electric funeral cars – Funeral vehicles are traditionally large and incompatible with greener funerals.
-We have a 100% electric hearse (a converted Nissan Leaf) and we are really proud to be able to offer this unusual option to people in Yorkshire.
+We have a 100% electric hearse (a converted Nissan Leaf) and we are proud to be able to offer this unusual option to people in Yorkshire.

 Dementia Friends – Every member of the Full Circle team is a Dementia Friend and our funeral director in Guiseley is a Dementia Friends Champion.
-She hosts workshops to enable other individual and business to be better able to make our communities a better, safer and more welcome place for people living with Dementia.
+She hosts workshops to enable other individual and business to be better able to make our communities a better, safer, and more welcome place for people living with Dementia.